-- · Anyone over 18 years old; or - Anyone under 18 years old who: - Has graduated from high school, passed the California High School proficiency test, or has a General Education Development (GED) Certificate. - K-12 students with the approval of their parent/ guardian and school principal.
+- · Anyone over 18 years old; or - · Anyone under 18 years old who: - Has graduated from high school, passed the California High School proficiency test, or has a General Education Development (GED) Certificate. - High school and other young students with the approval of their parent/ guardian and school principal.